 This was a much better outcome than we both might have experienced in years past.
 To wit:

-- He reacts by withdrawing to the safe confines of manipulating databases on his computer, feeling put out with himself that he screwed up again, stunned that his intent is so badly conveyed in his actions, and “what the hell is wrong with her anyway?”
+- He’d reacts by withdrawing to the safe confines of manipulating databases, feeling stunned that he screwed up again, that his intent so badly translated into actions, and, finally, in perhaps a subconscious effort at ego-protection “what the hell is wrong with her anyway?”

 I can’t promise it.
 But it might be worth a try.